Common Confusion Regarding Aviation SMS Training

 - With point solutions, you may have to manually track training expiration each employee and each employee’s role; and

-- With software, you will need to set recurring training time periods for each role, as well as assign relevant roles to each employee.
+- With software, you will need to set recurring training time periods for each role, as well as assign relevant roles to each employee based on their responsibilities to the SMS.

 Usually, when we are talking about automated training, this means:

-- Initial SMS training when employees are first introduced to the SMS program;
+- Initial SMS training when employees are first introduced to aviation SMS purpose and concepts;

-- Initial training for particular role when employees acquire a role in the company; and
+- Initial training for particular role when employees are assigned to a "safety management position" within the company; and

 - Recurrent SMS training when employees re-take training after a set time period interval (i.e., 12 months or 18 months).